Frequently Asked Questions

 Please note, if you signed in before being added to a team, you will need to log out and back in.
 Once back in you should see a little drop down arrow by your username, tap that and select your team.

 Freelance Mojoreporter is your own personal Mojo.
 Only you can see your posts, and you will not be able to see a post from anyone else.
 If this sounds like a mistake, please sign out and back in with your company/team email address.

 Your team should be automatically selected.
 If it isn’t, simply tap on the drop down arrow next to your username, and select your team.

 Yes, you will still have access to the freelance version after signing into a team.
 Just tap the drop down arrow next to your username and select ‘Mojo Reporter’ (on iOS) or ‘Freelance’ (on Android).

 Please ensure that you are signed into your team.
 You might currently be signed into the freelance version if you used a different email address.
 Try tapping the drop down arrow next to your username, and select your team.
 If you don’t see a drop down arrow, something may have gone wrong in the sign in process, please try signing out and signing back in with your team email address.
 This is most likely NOT the email address that ends in ‘@gmail.com’.

 Create a new post by simply tapping the plus button in the menu bar

 First things first, check your connection!
-I know that sounds patronising, but phones can be weird, so please just check that you can actually browse the internet or perform some other action that you know requires a strong connection.
+Phones can be weird, so please check that you can browse the internet or perform some other action that you know requires a strong connection.
 If all is well, please try uploading again, there may have been a temporary loss of signal that interrupted the upload.

 Our testing team has spent countless hours trying to find bugs, but you may have found a new one, so please contact email@example.com if the problem persists.